gelatodigital/gelato-uniswap/README.md

 :icecream: :icecream: :icecream:

 ### Step 2: Submit your Task to Gelato via your GelatoUserProxy

+Using Gelato, you can schedule Tasks that will only be executed once, but also others that will be executed forever, like in a cycle.
 We will submit our `Task` as a so-called `Task Cycle` of length 3 to Gelato, to limit the number of automatic trades we want to occur.
-Spelled out our `Task Cycle` will mean:
+Spelled out, our `Task Cycle` will mean:

 **For 3 times, every 2 minutes, trade 10 DAI for KNC on KyberNetwork**

 Due to the `Provider fee payment` of **10% in DAI** that is part of our `Task` this will translate to **3 trades of 9 DAI to KNC** each, with **1 DAI flowing to our Provider from each trade**.

 Run this demo script which will send a `transaction` to `Gelato` (on `Rinkeby`) via your `GelatoUserProxy` that completes Steps 1 and 2 for you, using your `DEMO_USER_PK` as a `Wallet`.
 Make sure you have Rinkeby ETH on there.